 - Baby bathtub (or a sink will do just fine)

-- Towel or baby bath cushion like this Blooming Bath Pad (to prevent baby from slipping around and add a soft cushion to an otherwise hard surface bath towel)
+- Towel or baby bath cushion like this Blooming Bath Lotus Seat (to prevent baby from slipping around and add a soft cushion to an otherwise hard surface bath towel)

 - Washcloth